EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ### Q: Can I monitor cleanup performance?

-A: Yes, you can monitor through the Django-q admin interface.
+A: Yes, you can monitor through the Django-q admin interface or use `python manage.py qmonitor`.
 Because deletions are chunked, monitoring helps you fine-tune batch size and per-run caps for optimal efficiency.